jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 **_The New Inquiry_** – “[Beyond Belief](https://thenewinquiry.com/beyond-belief/){:target="_blank"},” “[Just the Facts](https://thenewinquiry.com/just-the-facts/){:target="_blank"},” “[Dissatisfaction City](https://thenewinquiry.com/dissatisfaction-city/){:target="_blank"},” “[The Esoteric Whodunit](https://thenewinquiry.com/the-esoteric-whodunit/){:target="_blank"},” “[The Selfless Man](https://thenewinquiry.com/the-selfless-man/){:target="_blank"}.”

 **_Racism Review_** – “[White Supremacism as Meme: How Reddit is Breeding a New Generation of Violent Racism](http://www.racismreview.com/blog/2013/11/11/white-supremacism-meme-reddit-breeds-violent-racism/){:target="_blank"},” “[Dark Arts: Stormfront, Lacan, and White Supremacy](http://www.racismreview.com/blog/2012/12/11/stormfront-and-lacan/){:target="_blank"}.”

+## Honors and Awards

+**Hayek Fund for Scholars** (2020, 2021)
+A total of $1,700 in grant funding awarded to provide dissemination support for multiple research projects.A total of $1,700 in grant funding awarded to provide dissemination support for multiple research projects.

+**Mellon/ACLS Dissertation Completion Fellowship** (2019–2020)
+A one-year fellowship awarded to 67 fellows (out of over 1,000 applicants) to support them as they complete their dissertation.

+**Humane Studies Fellowship** (declined)
+A grant awarded to support scholarship on topics relating to classical liberalism and libertarianism.
+Declined because of a conflicting fellowship.

+**CUNY Dissertation Completion Fellowship** (declined)
+A one-year fellowship awarded to select graduate students to support them as they complete their dissertation.
+Declined because of a conflicting fellowship.

+**The Center for Ethics & Global Politics Graduate Fellowship** (2018–2020)
+Awarded to select graduate students who are able to represent the Center and who are doing notable work in political philosophy.

+**Adam Smith Fellowship** (2018–2019)
+A grant awarded to graduate students who participate in a program promoting engagement with classical liberal political economists.

+**Semi-Finalist, Center for Education and Ethics Essay Competition** (2018)
+Awarded to the 10 best essays (out of over 60 submitted) addressing an important issue in educational policy and/or practice.

+**Graduate Student Stipend** (2018, 2016)
+A small grant awarded to graduate students who have a presentation accepted at the American Philosophical Association’s Pacific Division Conference.

+**CUNY University Fellowship** (2014)
+Supplemental grant awarded to select incoming students who demonstrate special philosophical potential.

+**CUNY Graduate Center Fellowship** (2014)
+Five-year fellowship covering tuition, fees, and providing a bi-annual and monthly stipend.

+**W. T. Jones Prize in Philosophy** (2012)
+Recognizes a Pomona College graduating senior who exhibits special talent in the pursuit of philosophy.